Renormalisation and matching of massless scalar correlation functions in Soft de Sitter Effective Theory: Soft de Sitter Effective Theory

 We can therefore proceed analogously and define a dimensionless version $\hat \Xi^0_{2n+1,1}$ of the bare momentum-space initial-condition functions, which is then split into an initial-condition counterterm $\xi_{2n+1,1}$ and the renormalised initial-condition function $\Xi_{2n+1,1}$:

-The counterterms can, in general, be momentum-dependent as well, and may appear already at tree level to remove the UV poles generated by the time integrals of EFT tree diagrams.
+When inserted into \eqref{eq::ICFmom}, the dependence on $\Tilde{\mu}$ introduced in this way will appear in the combination $a_*\Tilde{\mu}$ to yield the products $(a_*\tilde{\mu})^{2n\epsilon}$.
+The IC counterterms can, in general, be momentum-dependent as well, and may appear already at tree level to remove the UV poles generated by the time integrals of EFT tree diagrams.
 At loop level, the $\xi_{2n+1,1}$ will also be used to remove UV divergences generated by momentum integrations.
 The insertions of both $\xi_{2n+1,1}$ and $\Xi_{2n+1,1}$ in SdSET correlation functions are represented diagrammatically as described in \secref{sec::NGICs}, with the former and latter being represented as small and large polygons, respectively.
 Together with the Lagrangian interaction vertices, this results in three vertex objects, as illustrated in \figref{fig::SKexamples}.

 To the best of our knowledge, there is presently no general theory of perturbative renormalisation of the non-Gaussian initial-condition functions that we can build on, so we will refrain from making general statements about their all-order renormalisation or mixing structure beyond what has been stated above.\footnote{However, for a study in the context of super-renormalisable theories, see \cite{Garny:2015oza}.} For the purposes of this work, \eqref{eq::renICs} suffices.